Proven-Paradox/shaper-system/Handbook.md

 ------------
 # Chapter 2: Character Creation
 Before you can begin playing a game of Story Shaper, you have to know who your Player Character (PC) is.
 This is the persona you’re taking control during the game.
 Your character sheet defines their capabilities and weaknesses.
 This chapter will focus on how the character is represented in rules.
-Fleshing out a character in the context of how that person fits into the world--their appearance, backstory, motivations, hopes, fears, and similar details--is an exercise mostly taken between the Arbiter and the player.
-The rules define what your character can do, but you decide who they are and how they do it.
+Fleshing out a character in the context of how that person fits into the world--their appearance, backstory, motivations, hopes, fears, and similar details--is an exercise between the Arbiter and the player.
+The rules define what a PC can do, but the player decides who they are and how they do it.
 A blank character sheet can be found [here](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit#gid=0).
 The sheet is set up to do a lot of the necessary math (Max HP, MP, etc) automatically.

-> Let's walk through the character creation process for two hypothetical characters to give an example as well as demonstrate a point.
+> Let's walk through the character creation process for two hypothetical characters as an example.
 >
 > The first is being played by Eric.
 He is joining a pulp sci-fi adventure, and he has decided he wants to play a robot.
 He names his character XU-808.
 >
-> Meanwhile in another group, Lydia is setting up with her friends to play a classic fantasy setting, and she has decided that she'll be the party's spellcaster.
-She names her new character Marona.
+> In another group, Lydia is setting up with her friends to play in a classic fantasy setting, and she has decided that she'll be the party's spellcaster.
+She names her character Marona.

 ## Step 0: Starting Out
 When a character is first created, they start at Max Potential 1 and Hero Tier 1.
 These values represent a character that is just getting started.
 These values will be defined in a later step, for now just note these on your sheet.

 ## Step 1: Attributes
 Attributes are the most broad representation of your character's capabilities.
-A zero represents average human performance in that Attribute, and from there it can go positive or negative.
+A zero represents average human performance in that Attribute.
 Three or above represents a gifted individual, and above five indicates superhuman ability.
 Negative three or below indicates an impairment that has a significant effect on one’s life, and negative five and below represents difficulty so severe that one cannot get by day to day without assistance.
-Your Arbiter will tell you the rules on how you determine your Attributes.
-For a standard game, I recommend 6 points to spend, a cap of 3 points into one Attribute, and the option to take a -1 in order to  get a 7th point.
-I recommend against randomizing Attribute generation.
+The Arbiter decides how many points the players have for Attributes at character creation.
+For a standard game I recommend 6 points to spend, a cap of 3 points into one Attribute, and the option to take a -1 in order to  get a 7th point.
+I do not recommend randomizing Attribute generation.

 There are six attributes: Strength, Toughness, Finesse, Mind, Heart, and Soul.
-* **Strength** represents raw physical force and one’s control of said force.
-High Strength character can generate a lot of force with their attacks through raw power, using heavy equipment, or a combination of the two.
+* **Strength** represents physical power and control.
+High Strength character can generate a lot of force with their attacks with sheer muscle, using heavy equipment, or a combination of the two.
 Low Strength might result in the character being spindly or out of shape.
    * Strength is also added to your Hit Points and Physical Offense.
 * **Toughness** represents health and hardiness.
-A character with high Toughness is slow to tire from physical activity and can shrug off injuries with relative ease, while low Toughness might mean the character is sickly or bruises easily.
+A character with high Toughness is slow to tire from physical activity and can shrug off injuries with relative ease, while low Toughness characters are sickly or bruise easily.
    * Toughness is also added to your Hit Points and Physical Defense stats.
 * **Finesse** represents how agile or dexterous your character is.
-High Finesse characters can move with grace and has good aim or dexterity.
-Low Finesse might instead implies general clumsiness and poor reaction time.
+High Finesse characters can have good aim and dexterity and move with grace.
+Low Finesse instead implies clumsiness and poor reaction time.
    * Finesse is also added to your Initiative, Physical Offense, and Physical Defense stats.
 * **Mind** represents intelligence and cleverness.
 A character with high Mind has a good memory, makes good grades if they put in the effort to do so, and is a great problem solver.
 Low Mind often means difficulty learning new technical concepts and remembering details.
    * Mind is also added to your Mental Points and Mental Offense stats.
 * **Heart** represents charisma and intensity.
-Someone with high Heart is able to naturally be the center of attention and get along well with people, while someone with low Heart might go unnoticed in social situations or lack presence.
+Someone with high Heart commands attention and get along well with people, while someone with low Heart might go unnoticed in social situations or lack presence.
    * Heart is also added to your Mental Points and Mental Defense stats.
 * **Soul** represents calmness and perception.
-Someone with high Soul might not be religious, but could be spiritual while.
+Someone with high Soul might not be religious, but could be spiritual.
 They are also good at reading people or noticing small details.
-In contrast, someone with low Soul would struggle with spiritual pursuits such as meditation and also have a general obliviousness to them.
+In contrast, someone with low Soul would struggle with spiritual pursuits such as meditation and might come off as oblivious or easily distracted.
    * Soul is also added to your Initiative, Mental Offense, Mental Defense stats.
 > Eric considers XU-808's Attributes.
 His Arbiter has given him five Attribute points.
 He decides his robot character should have high Mind to represent their ability to calculate quickly and the perfect memory of a computer, so set their Mind at 3.
-Being made of steel instead of skin, he also figures XU-808 should be tough as well: the last 2 points go to Toughness.
+He also figures XU-808 should be tough as well since they're made of steel instead of skin: the last 2 points go to Toughness.
 His newly-assembled robot is socially naive and logical in a way that makes them hard to relate to.
 To represent this (and with the Arbiter's permission), he makes their Heart -1.
 His Arbiter allows an extra Attribute point for this, which he uses to increase his Toughness by one more step.
 XU-808's starting Attributes are Strength 0, Toughness 3, Finesse 0, Mind 3, Heart -1, Soul 0.
 >
 > Lydia does the same thing for Marona.
 Her Arbiter gives her group 5 Attribute points, permission to take one negative Attribute for a 6th, and a hard cap of 3 points in any one Attribute.
-Marona highest priority in combat will be using a lot of spells, so she puts 3 points into Mind for MP and Mental Offense.
-Lydia is also expecting a lot of fighting in her game, so she wants to be tough enough to last in a fight.
-In Lydia's reasoning, the most reliable defense is high HP.
+Marona's highest priority in combat will be using a lot of spells, so she puts 3 points into Mind for MP and Mental Offense.
+Lydia is also expecting a lot of fighting in her game, so she wants enough HP to survive.
 She doesn't need Physical Offense at all, so she puts points into Toughness since it also boosts her Physical Defense.
 She decides she'd like to really focus on being sturdy, so she looks over her Attributes for one Marona can afford to drop.
 She decides that the right answer would be Heart.
-She has ulterior motives (which we'll talk about later) but justifies it by framing her character as being a socially awkward academic who has spent more time with books than people.
+She has an ulterior motive which we'll talk about later, but decides her character is a socially awkward academic who has spent more time with books than people.
 She adds the extra point to Toughness.
 The final stats for her mage are Strength 0, Toughness 3, Finesse 0, Mind 3, Heart -1, Soul 0.

-Your Attributes determine your starting combat stats.
-The following steps are calculations based on your chosen Attributes.
-(The character sheet linked earlier does these calculations automatically.)

 ## Step 2-a: HP/MP
 After choosing your Attributes, you can determine your point stats.
+(The character sheet linked earlier does these calculations automatically.)

 ### Max Health Points (HP)
 A representation of a character’s stamina.
 While a character has HP, they can still press on.
 When a character runs out of HP they are (at best) injured and knocked unconscious.
-PCs starts with 15 plus your Strength times 3 plus your Toughness times 3 HP.
+PCs starts with \[15 plus your Strength times 3 plus your Toughness times 3\] HP.
    * [15 + (STR x 3) + (TGH x 3)]

 ### Max Mental Points (MP)
 Most combat maneuvers spend MP.
 What this represents can be abstract or setting specific: a pool of mana to draw power from, concentration and focus needed to perform a complex techniques in a fight, ammunition, battery power, or something similar.
-Your character starts with 15 plus your Mind times 3 plus your Heart times 3 MP.
+Your character starts with \[15 plus your Mind times 3 plus your Heart times 3\] MP.
    * [15 + (MND x 3) + (HRT x 3)]

-The sheet also lists a field for Vitality and Capacity for HP and MP respectively.
+There are fields on the sheet: Vitality and Capacity for HP and MP respectively.
 Both of these values start at 0 and will be explained in the next chapter.
 > Both XU-808 and Marona calculate their point stats.
 For HP, their Strength is 0 and their Toughness is 3: [15 + (0 * 3) + (3 * 3) = 24] is their starting HP.
 For MP they have Mind 3 and Heart -1: [15 + (3 * 3) + (3 * -1) = 21].

 ## Step 2-b: Offense/Defense/Initiative